chuangcaleb/wtsa/_poosts/The Greatest Showman Series/Rewrite the Stars – Analysis.md

 ---
 aliases: Rewrite the Stars
-title: "Rewrite the Stars – Analysis"
 category: The Greatest Showman Series
 custom_css: showman
 date: 2020-02-21
 ---

+# Rewrite the Stars – Analysis

 In this song we see how strongly Barnum’s influence has been on Philip since The Other Side.
 Similar themes of the idea that they key to the cage they’re trapped in is just there for the taking/making.
 I believe this song is so evocative only because it’s in the context of the songs beforehand.
 It’s overplayed, yes, but it speaks volumes and depth about character.